Uniform stationary phase estimate with limited smoothness: Introduction

-The regularity assumption in Theorem \ref{thm:ABZ1} is rather too strong and unlikely to be optimal.
-In this note we attempt to relax the regularity assumption for the uniform stationary phase estimate.
+The regularity assumption in Theorem \ref{thm:ABZ1} seems to be rather too strong and unlikely to be optimal.
+In this note, we attempt to relax the regularity condition for the uniform stationary phase estimate.
+However, even for the phase without a stationary point, i.e., $\nabla \Phi\neq 0$ on the support of $\psi$, in order to get the decay of order $\lambda^{-\frac d2}$ (\eqref{stationary}), it is necessary to carry out integration by parts at least $d/2$ times, so we need to assume that $\Phi, \psi\in C^k$, $k\ge d/2$.
+In this regard, it is natural to expect that a threshold should be bigger than $d/2$ for the uniform stationary phase estimate to hold.

-However, even for the phase without stationary point, i.e., $\nabla \Phi\neq 0$ on the support of $\psi$, in oder to get the decay of order $\lambda^{-\frac d2}$ (\eqref{stationary}), it is necessary to carry out integration by parts at least $d/2$ times, so we need to assume that $\Phi, \psi\in C^k$, $k\ge d/2$.
-In this regards, it is natural to expect that $d/2$ is a threshold for the uniform stationary phase estimate to hold.
 The following is our first result which significantly improves the regularity requirement in Theorem \ref{thm:ABZ1}.
+It is remarkable that this brings the order of regularity close to the threshold $d/2$.